moretrim/victoria2-troubleshooting/README.markdown

   %userprofile%\Documents\Paradox Interactive\Victoria II\map\cache
   ```

-  If you are loading a mod, you may be using mod-specific user files instead in which case the map
+  If you are loading a mod you may be using mod-specific user files instead, in which case the map
   cache is a `<mod-path>/map/cache` folder inside your user files.

 - Steam users may try verifying the integrity of game files, in case the map files were corrupted.